dschalk/javascript-monads/README.md

     },1000 ))}
 ```
 The branch beginning after "mMS2.ret('two')" is bypassed (because of the command "mM1.bnd(block,mMS1") until after "mMS5.ret('five')", where the command "mM1.bnd(release,mMS1)" releases monad mMS1, thereby allowing the side branch to begin execution.
+That was the automatic method.
+It works, but it drains memory and processor power while blocked computations loop.
+It is also a potential source of memory leaks.
+The garbage collector would not notice a perpetually looping blocked computation that a coder forgot to release. </p>

+The class MonadIter provides exact control over branched chains without looping.
+Here is the code:

 ```javascript
       const MSt = [];